Dresch

 Dresch et Cie (1920–1949) was one of France's more important motorcycle manufacturers.
-It was founded in Étampes, France by the eccentric multi-millionaire French-Algerian industrialist Henri Dresch, whose other business interests were to include an upmarket spa hotel.
-Within five months of its founding, it was able to rise to the forefront of its specialty, going on to use advanced designs such as press-steel frame and forks and shaft drives, and later moved to the Everest factory in Paris's 15th arrondissement.
+It was founded in Étampes, France by the eccentric multi-millionaire French-Algerian industrialist Henri Dresch, whose other business interests included an upmarket spa hotel.
+Within five months of its founding, it was able to rise to the forefront of its specialty, going on to use advanced designs such as pressed-steel frames and forks and shaft drives, and later moved to the Everest factory in Paris's 15th arrondissement.